firecat53/networkmanager-dmenu/README.rst

 **NOTE: Python 2.x support ended as of 2019/11/13**

-Small script to manage NetworkManager connections with dmenu instead of nm-applet
+Manage NetworkManager connections with dmenu instead of nm-applet

 Features
 --------